 Word problems with normal distribution: “Between”

-This how-to covers solving normal distribution problems that contain the phrase “between” and includes an upper and lower limit (i.e. “find the number of houses priced between $50K and 200K”.
+This how-to covers solving problems that contain the phrase “between” and includes an upper and lower limit (i.e. “find the number of houses priced between $50K and 200K”.
 Note that this is different from finding the “middle percentage” of something.
-For other problems, see the Normal Distribution Index.
+For other problem types, see the Normal Distribution Word Problems Index.

 Word problems with normal distribution: “Between”: Steps